-These Spiked Eggnog Doughnuts are packed with festive eggnog flavor and just a touch of rum (you can leave out the rum if you want!).
-They’re incredibly moist baked doughnuts perfect for celebrating the holiday season!
+These Spiked Eggnog Doughnuts are packed with festive eggnog flavor and just a touch of rum (you can leave out the rum if you want).
+The incredibly moist baked doughnuts are perfect for the holiday season!

 (This recipe for Spiked Eggnog Doughnuts was originally posted in November 2012, but has been updated with new photos and content in 2019).